nwthomas/ico/README.md

 The base requirements give contributors their SPC tokens immediately.
 How would you design your contract to vest the awarded tokens instead, i.e. award tokens to users over time?

 ```
+If we were to award tokens over time, we could simply track both the amount contributed as well as when they contributed the ether (such as in a struct).
+Then we could have a getter function that would return a boolean on if the user had tokens to claim (and would perhaps call a private function or use a modifier to check if this was the case).

+The user could then call a public function to claim their tokens once they have vested.
 ```